twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/error-rendering-with-rsc/post.md

 Handling RSC errors during render is tricky because each environment treats errors differently from the others.

 - In the RSC environment errors are treated as data and serialized into the RSC stream.
 They do not cause the RSC render to crash.
-- In the SSR environment errors will crash the render if they happen outside of a Suspense boundary.
-Inside of a Suspense boundary, errors cause the fallback to remain rendered and React stops rendering the suspended part of the tree.
+- In the SSR environment errors will crash the render if they happen outside of a Suspense Boundary.
+Inside a Suspense Boundary, errors cause the fallback to remain rendered and React stops rendering the suspended part of the tree.
 - In the Browser environment errors will trigger the nearest Error Boundary.
 This allows applications to show helpful error messages to users.

 My biggest take away from implementing errors inside an RSC framework is that an error needs to make it's way to the browser as quickly as possible, since that's the only environment that can realistically use React to show an error message to the user.
 When errors happen in RSC or SSR there needs to be a clear path for rendering them in the browser.